epccs/epccs/README.md

 I mostly lean towards withered (“weathered”) technology (not cutting edge) which is abundant, well-understood, and cheap.

-I can do Python, and C (not C++, but C like Linux is done with).
-To be clear I am not a Dev, I do not do GUI or UI much.
+I can do Python, and C (not C++, but C like how Linux is done).
+To be clear I am not a Dev, I do not much like GUI or UI software.
 I would describe the software I do as daemon like I tend to debug it with a command-line interface (e.g., a terminal).
 IoT, is also not my thing, e.g., placing networking services on bare metal is...

 I use to keep test programs in CVS then SVN followed by Mercurial.
 Now I am also using Git.
 It is unbelievable how much these CM tools have progressed.